 To satisfy the residency requirement, at least one of the parties must have resided in Florida for six months prior to filing the petition for dissolution of marriage.
 Finally, there must be grounds for divorce.
 Florida, like many states, provides for no-fault divorce, which only requires one party to prove that the marriage is irretrievably broken.
 If you meet these qualifications, you can get divorced in Florida.

-There are important tax considerations in any dissolution of marriage, including the dependency deduction for children, taxability and deductibility of child support and alimony in their various forms, and effects of property transfers.
-Know the tax consequences of your settlement agreement before finalizing your dissolution of marriage.
+There are important tax considerations and ramifications in any dissolution of marriage, including the dependency deduction for children, taxability and deductibility of child support and alimony in their various forms, and effects of property transfers.
+In addition, issues as to how tax deficiencies arising from prior jointly filed tax returns will be handled should be considered.
+In short, it is important to understand the tax consequences of your settlement agreement before finalizing your dissolution of marriage.
 It may be too late after the signing of a marital settlement agreement or entry of a final judgment to correct mistakes that have been made.
-You may want to obtain the services of an accountant in conjunction with your attorney to become better informed about this part of the dissolution process.
+You may want to obtain the services of an accountant or other independent tax professional in conjunction with your attorney to become better informed about this part of the dissolution process.

 Enforcement & Modification of Child Support

 An order to pay child support can be changed (or modified) by the court or administrative agency that issued the order if the circumstances of either parent change after the order is issued.
 Until an order is changed, terminated or vacated, the amount ordered is owed and legally enforceable.
 The parent seeking to change (or modify) a support order has the burden to prove a change in circumstances.
 In most cases, before an order can be changed, a parent’s change in circumstances must be substantial, permanent, and involuntary.